anilakdeniz1/AccountWeatherInfo/README.md

 Account Weather Info

-This is a simple component that shows weather information according to account's shipping city.
+This is a simple component that shows weather information according to the account's shipping city.

-In Apex side
+On the Server side
 * Created controller
 * Fetched the weather information from https://api.openweathermap.org
 * Created test classes

-In LWC side
+On the client
 * Created a component